dbos-inc/dbos-hackathon/README.md

 Apple's basic earnings per share in 2020 was $3.31, and the diluted earnings per share was $3.28.
 ```

-Repeat the same question for different years (between 2020 to 2024) should all give reasonable answers:
+You can ask other questions about Apple's financial performance for different years (between 2020 to 2024) and get reasonable answers:

 ```
 > What was Apple's basic earnings per share and diluted EPS in 2021?